Peakboard/peakboard.github.io/content/_misc/08-en-presenter.md

 ref: misc-08
 ---

-In some cases, such as the display of information on the shop floor, a single dashboard is not sufficient.
+In some cases, such as the display of information on the shop floor, a single dashboard is not enough.
 A remedy for this is to create several screens in one visualization.
 These are run through automatically in the same way as they are arranged.
-Under Screen duration the time interval for a change of the respective screen is indicated.
+Under Screen duration the time interval, for example 30 seconds for a change of the respective screen is indicated.
 Here the entry 0 is equivalent to an infinite display duration.
 Therefore, there is no automatic screen change.

 ![Screen duration](/assets/images/misc/Presenter/screenduration.png)